1492 & 1942 29 Pi

 ISIS sympathizer Tasheen Malik was 29 years old when she and her husband Syed Farook killed 14 people at a social services center in San Bernardino, California in December 2015.

 Omar Madeen was 29 when he murdered 49 nightclub goers in Orlando, Florida in June 2016.
 He and 30-year-old Noor Zahi Salman, were married on Sept.
 29, 2011 near her home in Rodeo, California.
 While not as in-your-face as a Sept.
 11 wedding to celebrate Nine Eleven, the numbers still add up: The month and year are 9.11 and the numbers of the day, 29, can be added as 2 + 9 = 11.
 If Noor had planned the wedding as most women do, she may have also been the real mastermind who planned the Pulse nightclub assault.
+However, in March 2018 she was acquitted of charges she helped her husband commit the crime.

 Image V, Scott Peters Company, et al, fair use